 Remove the turkey from the oven and allow it to rest uncovered for at least 20 minutes before carving it.
 The resting time allows the juices to redistribute themselves inside the turkey making the turkey, even more, juicy, delicious, and easier to carve.

-Helpful Question About Slow-Roasting a Turkey
+Helpful Questions About Slow-Cooking a Thanksgiving Turkey

 I have read where slow-cooking a turkey can be dangerous.
 Is this true?